OWASP/www-policy/operational/chapter-handbook-existing.md

 - Information about future and historical events.
 - The presentations given in past meetings.  - I don't think is being done

-Other promotional services such as LinkedIn, Facebook, Twitter, Ning, Meetup, etc. are useful to inform people about your local chapter and its activities; however, the OWASP Chapter Wiki Page must be the authoritative information source at all times.
+Other promotional services such as LinkedIn, Facebook, Twitter, Ning, Meetup, etc. are useful to inform people about your local chapter and its activities; however, the OWASP Chapter website Page must be the authoritative information source at all times.
 Some services will have an official alternative.
 One example of this is MeetUp Pro which will has an api that will allow you to mirror the meeting information you post on your MeetUp Pro account to your website page and the OWASP Events Calendar (Coming 2017).

-If you have not already created a user account on our wiki site to edit your chapter's website page, please do so.
+If you have not already created a user account on our web site to edit your chapter's website page, please do so.
-To ensure uniformity and ease of reading on the wiki, OWASP has a set of guidelines for designing your website page.
+To ensure uniformity and ease of reading on the website, OWASP has a set of guidelines for designing your website page.

 ## Local Domain Names
-Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the wiki and vice versa.
-It is important to note that the OWASP wiki is the only website that ensures OWASP values and principles.
+Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the website and vice versa.

-A few countries (such as China) have not been able to access the wiki and therefore the local domain name is used as the main source of information about OWASP for the country.
+A few countries (such as China) have not been able to access the website and therefore the local domain name is used as the main source of information about OWASP for the country.
 If an exception is permitted, every effort must be made to announce changes to leadership and upcoming meetings on the chapter website page so that the global site information is up to date.
 If all else fails, you can do this by submitting a case through the Contact Us form.

 Chapter leaders are free to register local domain names and submit the expense for reimbursement from their chapter's account.
 To maintain brand cohesion all domain names must be "OWASP [Chapter location]"   If additional paperwork or authorization is needed for the registration, submit your request through the Contact Us form.
 You must notify the Foundation through this same form if you have registered the name to help us keep track of what domain names have been purchased by OWASP.